tardate/LittleCodingKata/python/micropython/compiling_macosx/README.md

-# #057 Building MicroPython on MacOSX
+# #057 Building MicroPython on MacOS

-Quick notes on my first experience building MicroPython on MacOSX.
+Quick notes on my first experience building MicroPython on MacOS.

 ## Notes